Nikon D7200 vs Sony A99

 The D7200 writes its imaging data to SDXC cards, while the A99 uses SDXC or Memory Stick PRO Duo cards.
-The D7200 features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the A99 only has one slot.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7200 and Sony Alpha SLT-A99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.